Earned Income Tax Credit^

 The Minnesota Department of Revenue publishes a table in tax form M1CD to help filers calculate the maximum credit based on income and qualifying dependents.
 To view the table for tax year 2009, click here.

-Notes/News: Since the maximum state credit is lower than the maximum percentage of the federal credit, the lowest income Minnesota filers do not benefit fully from the improvements to the federal credit in EGTRRA that took effect TY 2003 (but are scheduled to expire after TY 2012).
+Notes/News: Since the maximum state credit is lower than the maximum percentage of the federal credit, the lowest income Minnesota filers do not benefit fully from the improvements to the federal credit in EGTRRA that took effect TY 2003.
 The income thresholds are indexed for inflation.
 The income level that triggers a reduction in the maximum credit is adjusted annually based on the Consumer Price Index.

 Property Tax Circuit Breaker^

 All homeowners with income below $105,500 are eligible for a credit, known as the Homeowners Property Tax Refund.
 The maximum credit is $2,580.